onzfonz/comp227/src/content/3/en/part3c.md

 The result is not that interesting when we're storing one object in the database.
 You can print the object to the console if you want to take a closer look at it while implementing your application or during debugging.

-Let's also save a few more notes by modifying the data in the code and by executing the program again.
+Let's also save a few more tasks by modifying the data in the code and by executing the program again.

 **NB:** Unfortunately the Mongoose documentation is not very consistent, with parts of it using callbacks in its examples and other parts, other styles,